Altinn/altinn-studio-docs/content/app/development/logic/dynamic/_index.en.md

 }
 ```

-## Configure dynamics for UI componentsK
+## Configure dynamics for UI components

 1. Add the relevant UI components to the layout.
 2. In the right menu, select _Regler for beregninger_ or _Regler for vis/skjul felt_.